LimaoC/neural-network-old/content/statistics/geometric-distribution.md

 > [!info] Aside.
 >
-> The geometric distribution is the only discrete probability distribution with the memoryless property; the only continuous probability distribution with the memoryless property is the exponential distribution *\[link needed\]*.
+> The only *discrete* probability distribution with the memoryless property is the geometric distribution.
+The only *continuous* probability distribution with the memoryless property is the [exponential distribution](statistics/exponential-distribution.md).